 User Control and Consent

 Mainstream Access Control methods are not able to deliver the growing need for ﬂexible access control in a changing world.
-Modern Access Governance requires modern access control methods.
+Modern access governance requires modern access control methods.
 There is a clear need for Dynamic Access Control.
 Interestingly, the tools are becoming available, and implementation need not interfere with the current best practices, Adaptive Authentication, and PBAC can be added to an existing identity and access architecture.
 It takes some planning, based on a roadmap.
-And of course, it requires implementing elements of Access Governance (as explained in a separate article in the IDPro BoK).
+And of course, it requires implementing elements of access.

 André Koot is IAM Strategist and Chief Customer Success Officer at Sonic Bee.
 His IAM experience comes from a financial accounting and auditing background.
 This background of anti-fraud detection and prevention business processes led to research in the area of authorization principles.